Lyrositor/TF2-Scripts/README.md

 - **Spy-Checking Lines:** sends a team message notifying players about an exposed spy (e.g. "Pyro is Spy.") by pressing `Shift` + the class' number (1-9).
 - **Suicide Explosion:** makes you explode at the touch of a button.
 - **Viewmodel Toggling:** toggles display of the active weapon at the press of the `Delete` key.
+- **Zooming:** zooms in and out when pressing `F`.
 - **Engineer: Building Bindings:** binds keys 6 through 9 to the Engineer's buildings, automatically destroying any existing buildings when pressed.
 You can also disable the PDAs; doing so will shift the building bindings from 6-9 to 4-7.
 - **Soldier: Rocket Jump:** a simple rocket jump script bound to `MOUSE2` when toggled on (use `R` to toggle).
 Does not provide optimal jump, but is a reliable way to rocket jump.
 Aim the rocket launcher at the ground before clicking.
 - **Spy: Taunt:** automatically un-disguises the Spy before performing a taunt.
 If pressing `G` once doesn't work for you, always quickly press `G` twice.
 - **Spy: Disguise Bindings:** binds key 5 through 9 to some of the Spy's disguises.
 - **Spy: Auto Disguise:** automatically disguises the Spy on clicking `MOUSE1`.
 If this is not desirable (for example, when placing a sapper), use `MOUSE3` to perform a normal left-click.
 Also automatically changes the disguise's current weapon when actually switching weapons.
-Press `F` at any time to disable all auto disguise functions.
+Press `R` at any time to disable all auto disguise functions.

 ### Settings ###
 TF2-Scripts comes with several settings used to disable certain undesired features; edit them in `cfg\_settings.cfg`: